I think every camper should have a tarp in their kit bag.

 Try to keep it tight to the ground to avoid the wind getting underneath.

 If you had something like a table under the tarp you can often keep it there.
-The tarp then simply covers all the contents that was under the tarp from the bad weather.
+The tarp then simply covers all the contents that were under the tarp from the bad weather.

 As soon as the weather passes, remove the additional tent pegs that were holding the tarp close to the ground, and re-insert the tent poles, just like the ‘single handed’ method above.